eightmouse/Innkeeper/README.md

 It's a personal project that I started a while ago to push my skills further while taking breaks between WoW sessions.<br />
 Started building it few weeks prior to pushing it to GitHub, mostly due to the fact that I was not planning on actually developing something 'complete' but here we are.<br />

-Innkeeper was born out of a simple need: I was tired of alt-tabbing to WoWHead just to check a build or a timer.
-I wanted a 'digestible' desktop companion that felt like part of the game UI.<br />
-Started WoW not long ago , I wanted something on my desktop that I could access quickly, because I'm lazy hehe~ <br />

 ## Supported Regions
 Innkeeper utilizes the Blizzard Battle.net API to fetch character data from the following regions:
 * **North America (NA)**